Windows DNS Server

 }

-While the xm_msdns module is the preferred method for parsing DNS logs, and is about three times faster, regular expressions can also be used.
+While the xm_msdns module is the preferred method and is about three times faster, you can also use regular expressions to parse DNS debug logs.

 define EVENT_REGEX /(?x)(?<Date>\d+(?:\/\d+){2})\s \